weierstrass/protobuf-decoder/README.md

 Pre-compiled binaries can be found here https://github.com/weierstrass/protobuf-decoder/releases/latest

 ## Working with the source code
 This project uses the cmake suite to manage building and testing.
+The testing and mocking util used is [GTest and GMock](https://github.com/google/googletest)

 ### Build
 `$ cmake . && make`